The Dying Planet Earth

-The third closest planet to the Sun is Earth and is the largest and densest of the inner planets.
+Earth is the third closest planet to the Sun and is the largest and densest of the inner planets.
 Earth orbits in a reasonably circular at 150 million km and is the first of the planets to have a moon.
-Earth is of course the only place that we know of that has life.

 Earth takes 365.25 Earth days to orbit the Sun and rotates once every 23 hours, 56 minutes and 4 seconds.
 Because it rotates around the Sun the length of a day on Earth (sunrise to sunrise) takes 24 hours.

 The Earth has an axial tilt of 23.4 degrees and a diameter of 12,742km.

 The Earth is thought to be 4.54 billion years old and has been accompanied by the Moon for most of that time.
 It is believed that the Moon was formed when a large Mars sized body impacted the Earth causing enough material to be ejected which eventually coalesced into the Moon.
 The Moon has had the effect of stabilising Earth’s axial tilt and is the source of the Earth’s ocean tides.